yakanet/wasm-experiments/pixel-lang/README.md

 # Pixel language

-Simple compilator using WASM backend.
+Simple compiler using WASM backend.

-This compilator is written in Typescript (because why not) and has essentialy an educational purpose.
+This compiler is written in Typescript (because why not) and has essentially an educational purpose.

-The language features come

 Features:
 - [x] Tokenizer